jnozzi/cocoadev.com/SiteContent/General/NSDocumentDesign.markdown

 I asked this question at cocoa-dev@lists.apple.com but I got no reply...
 I am still working on the problem, but any help would be greatly appreciated.

-Here it is: I am working on an application (document-based) and I want to create/initialize a datastructure every single time a new document is created (as a part of the newly created [[MyDocument]] object).
+Here it is: I am working on an application (document-based) and I want to create/initialize a datastructure every single time a new document is created (as a part of the newly created General/MyDocument object).
 Mind you, that  data structure should not be touched when somebody simple wants to open a document, i.e. overriding

 - (void) awakeFromNib;